thomasnib/Improving-Pesticide-Exposure/README.md

 ├── README.md
 │
 ├── Data
 │   ├── 1.
-External                             <- Data from third party sources (e.g. KNMI Station Coordinates).
+External                             <- Data from third party sources (e.g. KNMI station coordinates).
 │   ├── 2.
 Pre-Processed                        <- Intermediate data that has been transformed.
 │   ├── 3.
 Final                                <- The final, canonical data sets used for interpolation.
 │   └── 3.
 Output                               <- Sensitivity analysis results.